by KD Miller

 Every morning before school, I would walk down the dirt path with Uncle Theodore to help George tend the animals.
 This was how I was raised.
 A boring life.

-Growing-up, Papi always said the summer I turned sixteen he was going to take me to Sicily to be baptized in the same church he was baptized at when he was sixteen back before World War I. I never understood the connection we had with Sicily.
+Growing-up, Papi always said the summer I turned sixteen he was going to take me to Sicily.
+I was to be baptized in the same church he was baptized in when he was sixteen back before World War I. I never understood the connection we had with Sicily.